Dog stolen in vehicle theft reunited with owners; one suspect outstanding

 -

-Two people are dead after a shooting in Richmond Saturday afternoon, according to the Integrated Homicide Investigation Team.
+Two people are dead after a daylight shooting in Richmond Saturday, according to police.

 -